The PostConf GUI makes it easy to train Spamassassin's Bayes DB with

 Note that seemingly harmless messages can carry Bayes-poisoning text,

-often hidden in HTML formatting, often many pages into the body.
+often in hidden HTML formatting tags, many pages into the body.
 If a

 80 or 100 lines.